larsrh/website/_articles/srilanka/coast.md

 Since we didn't have any plans for the afternoon, we spent the time gift shopping and even bought a nice painting.[^painting]

 Back when we were in Ella, we had been craving some familiar food and opted to eat burgers and fries.
-Now, the pendulum had swung back to local food and we went to a buffet-style dinner.
+Now, the pendulum had swung back to local food, so we went to a buffet-style dinner.
 It was a cute artsy place that was frequented by local and Indian tourists.
 As usual, I used the opportunity to chat and exchange travel suggestions.